 WSE IT’s Multi-Factor Authentication Overview

-A growing number of systems at JHU are now using multi-factor authentication, which is sometimes called MFA, two factor, or step-up authentication.
-Examples of systems that already use MFA are your online W2 and Employee Self Service (ESS) in myJH, the new VPN client, and your webmail, when traveling internationally.
+A majority of systems at JHU are now using multi-factor authentication, which is sometimes called MFA, two factor, or step-up authentication.
+Examples of systems that already use MFA are your online W2 and Employee Self Service (ESS) in myJH, the VPN client, and your webmail, when traveling internationally.
 Often, it will look like this in your web browser.
 You will first be prompted to enter your normal JHED and password, but then will be prompted to either provide some additional information or to click a button in an app on your cell phone (or even on your smartwatch!).

 Though the IT@JH documentation does a good job at step-by-step instructions, it can be hard to find and doesn’t provide context-specific for the WSE community.
 This page tries to tie together the how-to instructions with the bigger picture.